Overview of File Storage

 rsync to copy your data to a different availability domain or region.
 See Managing Snapshots for more information on using snapshots to protect your data.

 While it is possible to access mount targets from any availability domain in a region, for optimal performance, place File Storage resources in the same availability domain as the Compute instances that access them.

 Subnets can be either AD-specific or regional.
 You can create File Storage resources in either type of subnet.
 Regional subnets allow Compute instances to connect to any mount target in the subnet regardless of AD, with no additional routing configuration.
 However, to minimize latency, place mount targets in the same AD as Compute instances just as you would in an AD-specific subnet.
-For more information, see About Regional Subnets.
+For more information, see Overview of VCNs and Subnets.

 Creating Automation with Events

 - Export sets

 Most types of Oracle Cloud Infrastructure resources have a unique, Oracle-assigned identifier called an Oracle Cloud ID (OCID).
 For information about the OCID format and other ways to identify your resources, see Resource Identifiers.

 Ways to Access Oracle Cloud Infrastructure

 You can access Oracle Cloud Infrastructure using the Console (a browser-based interface) or the REST API.
 Instructions for the Console and API are included in topics throughout this guide.
 For a list of available SDKs, see Software Development Kits and Command Line Interface.